ibm-cloud-docs/resiliency/bcdr-approaches.md

 Using this approach:

-* Zero-cost infrastructure is stood up and ready in a second region.
+* Limited infrastructure is stood up and ready in a second region.
-* Networking infrastructure that has longer lead times, global load balancers, Direct Link, VPNs, or similar, should be stood up and ready.
+* Networking infrastructure that has longer lead times such as global load balancers, Direct Link, VPNs or similar, should be stood up and ready.
 * Limited VSI images may be created and shut down, attracting minimal cost.
-* Use of autoscaling groups to bring up services more quickly.
+* Use autoscaling groups to bring up services more quickly.
-* Use of read-replica databases, where they are supported.
+* Use read-replica databases, where they are supported.
-* Provides a faster RTO, since some services are pre-created.
-This incurs a higher cost for disaster recovery provisioning.
+* Provides a faster RTO, compared to Approach 1 since some services are pre-created, though incurs a higher cost.

-This approach differs from Approach 1 because some elements of the DR environment are built out, particularly networking services that have a longer lead time, which saves time if DR is called.
+This approach differs from Approach 1 because some elements of the DR environment are built out, particularly networking services that have a longer lead time.
+This helps reduce the RTO if DR is called.
 This is a lower cost option compared to maintaining a full active and passive DR environment.

-Considering the Infrastructure as Code (IaC) and IBM Cloud Schematics approach, elements such as the VPC are built out into the DR region.
+Consider using Infrastructure as Code (IaC) to capture production infrastructure changes in a single source repository for accurate replication in the DR region.
+Use this code to deply elements such as the VPC into the DR region.
 This includes the layout of the VPC networks and elements such as access control lists, security groups, and more.
 This increases overall operational overheads, since changes to the production environment must be rolled out to the DR environment to ensure consistency and problems with mis-configuration are not encountered if DR is called.

-Optionally, single servers of each type that are used in the deployment can be provisioned, configured and shut down.
+While calling for a slightly more complex IaC and scripting approach if fully automated, single servers of each type that are used in the deployment can be provisioned, configured and shut down.
 Runtime costs are then avoided but there are charges made for any storage that's consumed.
 This approach can enable a faster RTO for some services, where instances can be switched on and then scaled using instance templating and autoscaling techniques.

 To avoid delays associated with lead times, certain networking elements should be created.
 These include items such as Direct Link, which can have significant lead times, VPN connections, and global load balancers.
 While this adds to ongoing costs, it does reduce overall recovery times as configurations can be put in place to quickly re-route traffic to the new region, without needing to make connection changes at the client end.

-As before, VSI volumes should either be subject to cross-regional backup snapshots, file storage replication or configured with the Veeam backup agent or similar.
-Data might then be recovered to the VSIs that are created in the DR region.
+As before, to backup and replicate data which is written to block storage volumes or file storage, use Backup for VPC and store as cross-region backup snapshots and file storage replication in the first instance.
+Optionally, deploy and configure a Veeam agent on each server or a central Veeam Backup and Replication server or similar ‘bring your own’ backup software.
+Depending on the chosen tool, devise a suitable backup or replication schedule.
+If you decide to use Veeam, write backup files to a IBM Cloud Object Storage bucket.
+The bucket should be cross-regional or, where compliance needs dictate, be configured for replication to another specified bucket hosted in a second region of choice.

-If IBM Cloud Databases are used for MySQL or IBM Cloud Databases for PostgreSQL, it’s possible to create a read-replica database in the region chosen for DR. A copy of the database is maintained automatically in the second region, which can be turned into a stand-alone copy in the event of a disaster.
-This provides a low RTO and typically, data loss is limited to 15 minutes through asynchronous replication.
+It’s possible to create a read-replica database in the region chosen for DR for certain IBM Cloud databases.
+A copy of the database is maintained automatically in the second region, which can be turned into a stand-alone copy in the event of a disaster.
+This provides a lower RTO and asynchronous replication from the production database will typically limit any transactional data loss to under 15 minutes.

-For other IBM Cloud Database services, backups must be restored to a new instance at the DR region.
-You can't apply backups to an existing instance in order to bring that up to date.
-It’s recommended that on-demand backups are taken in addition to the automatic daily backup and these can be scheduled as a job by using IBM Cloud Code Engine.
-IBM Cloud Databases for MongoDB can be configured with continuous backup, which is automated.
-Database restores can take a few hours, and the time taken increases with the size of the database.
+For other IBM Cloud Database services, the last backup must be restored to a new instance at the DR region, noting that some database types will allow point-in-time recovery within the past 7 days.
+For databases that don't allow point-in-time recovery, it’s recommended that on-demand backups are taken in addition to the automatic daily backup and these can be scheduled as a job using, for example, IBM Cloud Code Engine.
+Database restores can take several hours or more, and the time taken increases with the size of the database.

-In each of these cases, data loss will depend on the time of the last available database backup.
+In each of these cases, data loss will depend on the time of the last available database backup, which could be up to 24 hours ago.

 ![Diagram depiting an example architecture for a basic standby DR solution](images/DRApproach2.png "Diagram depiting an example architecture for a basic standby DR solution"){: caption="Diagram depiting an example architecture for a basic standby DR solution" caption-side="bottom"}